How to drive safely with dogs in your car

 pets dogs in cars

-In a separate survey by Ford, a quarter of people who admitted to allowing their dog ride unsecured also said their four-legged friend poked its head out of the window while on the move.
+In a separate survey by Ford, a quarter of those who admitted to allowing their dog ride unsecured also said their four-legged friend poked its head out of the window while on the move.

 Some owners even said their pet had jumped free of the car.
 Others confessed that having a loose animal inside the vehicle had caused an accident